Obada111/competitive-programming/README.md

 - Connected components.
 - Topological sort.
-- Detecting cycles, bridges, articulation points (with extensions).
+- Detecting cycles, bridges, articulation points (with extra logic).

-I usually use iterative DFS when recursion depth might explode, but for most contest constraints recursive DFS is fine with tail optimizations or manual stack tuning.
+I use recursive DFS for most problems, and switch to an explicit stack when recursion depth might be too large.

-### Typical Mistakes
+### Common Mistakes

-- Forgetting to reset `visited` / `dist` arrays between test cases.
+- Not resetting `visited` / `dist` between test cases.
 - Building edges in the wrong direction in directed graphs.
-- For BFS: pushing nodes multiple times because you mark them as visited *after* pushing instead of before.
+- For BFS: pushing nodes multiple times because you mark them as visited *after* pushing.

 ---

 ## 🧭 Dijkstra’s Algorithm

-Shortest path in graphs with **non-negative edge weights**.
+Shortest path in graphs with **non-negative edge weights**. citeturn1search0

 ### Complexity

 - Using a binary heap (`priority_queue` in C++): `O((n + m) log n)`.

-### Things I Pay Attention To
+### Key Details

-- All edge weights must be **≥ 0**, otherwise I switch to Bellman-Ford or other algorithms.
+- All edge weights must be **≥ 0**; otherwise, consider Bellman-Ford or other algorithms.
-- Use `long long` for distance; adding weights can overflow `int` easily.
+- Use `long long` for distances to avoid overflow.
-- I often store edges as `{to, weight}` pairs in adjacency lists.
+- Store edges as `{to, weight}` pairs in adjacency lists.

 ```cpp
 using P = pair<long long,int>;